 Complaints and reviews

-If you make a privacy or FOI complaint, or apply for an FOI review, we will usually give a copy of the complaint or application to the respondent and, where relevant, affected third parties.
+If you make a privacy, FOI, or CDR complaint, or apply for an FOI review, we will usually give a copy of the complaint or application to the respondent and, where relevant, affected third parties.

 If a complainant or applicant requests that only limited information is disclosed to the respondent, we may not have enough information to be able to fairly proceed with the matter.
 The respondent must have sufficient information to respond to the matter in a meaningful way.

 If you notify the OAIC about a data breach we will not disclose personal information about you unless you agree, or would reasonably expect us to.
 If the breach relates to the My Health Records Act, we may disclose your personal information to the My Health Records System Operator under s 73A of that Act.